-My eyes closed ever so gently as I prepared to enter into my daily meditation.
-I stretched my spine upwards and breathed in deeply.
-My mind began to wander.
+“My eyes closed ever so gently as I prepared to enter into my daily meditation, a scenario-building session.
+I stretched my spine upwards, breathed in deeply, and my mind began to wander.”

 I understand that we are not all in the position of a Sr. leader or even preparing for this type of role.
 You likely have more in common with me than you might realize, however.
-As you probably know, a Sr. leader must lead a team of pacesetters or VPs.
+As you probably know, a Sr. leader must lead a team of pacesetters.
 Each one of these leaders is very strong-minded, focused, and believes that their way is not only best but right and often the only way to proceed.

 Not only is communication and influence about leading, Psychological research indicates that expressing ourselves is a critical component to cultivating and remaining happy, being well-adjusted, and enjoying close personal relationships.

-Since we are all growing, changing, evolving naturally, almost imperceptibly, one leverage point of influence is to make an effort to learn, understand and then engage with others on their particular level of maturity.
+Since we are all growing, changing, evolving naturally, almost imperceptibly, one leverage point of influence is to make an effort to learn, understand, and then engage with others on their particular level of maturity.
 The challenge is to know what categorically this means.
 Could it have to do with being more responsible, more sensitive toward others?
 We could search aimlessly for answers or allow ourselves to be guided by a uniquely creative psychological assessment.
-Understanding others is essential, but impulsive decision making will push us off-track.
+Understanding others is essential, but impulsive decision-making will push us off-track.

 Without some disciplined practice, our leadership is destined to run aground with severe limitations.
 As has been said, before we can influence others, we must be able to influence ourselves.
 I like to recommend practices like mindfulness meditation to help us find our zone of best performance.